-In 2018, the Foundation staff (inclusive of the BV) reduced from 211 in 2018 (171 in Amsterdam, and 40 in the Regions) to 185 (156 in Amsterdam and 29 in the Regions).
+In 2020, the BV staff increased from 33 in 2019 (30 in Amsterdam, and 3 in the Regions) to 44 (39 in Amsterdam and 5 in the Regions).
 For staffing specific to BV, please see the Personnel in the notes to the financial statements.
 An internal rules of conduct (IRC) applies to all staff during working hours and after working hours while travelling on official Rainforest Alliance business.
 The term "staff" in this code refers to all Rainforest Alliance employees, associates, consultants, interns, trainees and volunteers.
 Each member of staff is responsible for ensuring that he/she has read and understood the IRC.
 Staff members must report any breach of this code to Stichting Rainforest Alliance.
 The Foundation reserves the right to impose appropriate penalties in respect of employees who infringe the IRC, including the possibility of instant dismissal.
 Also, Stichting Rainforest Alliance reserves the right to withhold legal assistance in such cases.